Click here to view travel advisories for Whatcom County and North Cascades National Park.

 This family-friendly upbeat restaurant opened in 1988 and has worked to perfect a menu that they describe as “New Mexico meets Pacific Northwest".

-Pepper Sisters is a must-try for vegans.
+Pepper Sisters is a must-try for anyone searching for great vegan food in Bellingham.
 Not only do they have a large variety of vegan dishes, they will also modify some menu items upon request!

 If you’re looking for a recommendation, the french dip sandwich (made with their house-made "Non-Beef") has been the talk of the town since their grand opening in 2018.